scacchig/Synergy-Chess/README.md

 1 - Python 3 or later installed on your PC (https://www.python.org/downloads)

-2 - approximately - two GB of hard disk space
+2 - approximately - 1,4 GB of hard disk space

 3 - the Eman Chimera program to configure the .exe clones of the 7 chess engines